droe-lang/droe-lang.github.io/src/guide/cli.md

 ### `roe init` - Initialize Project

-Create a new Roelang project with the standard directory structure.
+Create a new Roe project with the standard directory structure.

 ```bash
 # Initialize in current directory